cognivore/universal-art-link/starter/README.md

 ## Deployment

-1. Configure `deploy.endpoint` (and optional `authHeader`) in `content/site.config.yaml`.
+1. Use the admin panel button for the simplest flow (build + upload in one click).
-2. Run `universal-art-link deploy`.
+2. Or configure `deploy.endpoint` (and optional `authHeader`) in `content/site.config.yaml` and run `universal-art-link deploy`.
-3. The CLI rebuilds, zips, and POSTs the archive to the configured endpoint.
+3. The CLI rebuilds, zips, and POSTs the archive to the configured endpoint (or the saved connection).

 For editors, see [`CONTENT_EDITING.md`](./CONTENT_EDITING.md).